Blockchainia/eterraverse-grant-supplement/Blockchainia_Cards_GDD.md

 1. **Deck Limits:** Players may only hold 10 instances of a Card for each unique monster, pet, character, or boss per Wallet.
 This total includes Cloned cards.
 If there is no room left in a player's wallet for a Cloned card, they must first burn one card of that instance in their deck to collect it.
 A Wallet Manager will allow the storing of multiple Wallets, akin to a "save file".
 Players are free to trade their cards to other Wallets through over-the-counter transactions.

-1. **Game Board:** Blockchainia: Cards is played on a 4x4 grid board.
+1. **Game Board:** Eterraverse: Cards is played on a 4x4 grid board.
 Each square on the grid can hold one card.

 1. **Grid Lock:** As a game starts, up to six squares may be blocked off, which prevents either player from placing a card on that board square.